meteoinfo/MeteoInfo/README.md

 Get in touch
 ------------

-- Report bugs, suggest features or view the source code [`_on GitHub`](http://github.com/meteoinfo/MeteoInfo)
+- Report bugs, suggest features or view the source code [`on GitHub`](http://github.com/meteoinfo/MeteoInfo)

 License
 -------

-Copyright 2010-2022, MeteoInfo Developers
+Copyright 2010-2023, MeteoInfo Developers

 Licensed under the LGPL License, Version 3.0 (the "License");
 you may not use this file except in compliance with the License.